Glombs/libertybellenewsletter/monthbymonth.md

  <p>December 2018</p>
  </figcaption>
 </figure>

+<p class="itinery">From: Banbury To: Thrupp Via: Kings Sutton, Aynho, Lower Heyford, Kirtlington, Shipton-on-Cherwell, Oxford and back.</p>

+<p class="itinery">Joe and Kirsty - From: Thrupp To: Banbury.</p>

 <p>So, now we have dealt with the sofa bed delivery, the new garage doors and the solar panel installation!
 We only needed to find somewhere for Joe and Kirsty to pick up the boat at Christmas.
 So we cruised towards Oxford stopping at various places on the way.</p>